a16z-infra/ai-town/ARCHITECTURE.md

 AI Town modifies its data model by processing inputs.
 Inputs are submitted by players and agents and processed by the game engine.
-We specify inputs in the `inputs` object in `convex/game/inputs.ts`, specifying the expected arguments and return value types with a Convex validator.
-With these validators, we can ensure end-to-end type-safety both in the client and in agents.
+We specify inputs in the `inputs` object in `convex/game/inputs.ts`, specifying the expected arguments with a Convex validator.
+With this validator, we can ensure end-to-end type-safety both in the client and in agents.

 - Joining (`join`) and leaving (`leave`) the game.
 - Moving a player to a particular location (`moveTo`): Movement in AI Town is similar to RTS games, where the players specify where they want to go, and the engine figures out how to get there.
 - Starting a conversation (`startConversation`), accepting an invite (`acceptInvite`), rejecting an invite (`rejectInvite`), and leaving a conversation (`leaveConversation`).
+To track typing indicators, you use `startTyping` and `finishSendingMessage`.
+These are imported from `game/conversations.ts`.
+- Agent inputs are imported from `game/agents.ts` for things like remembering conversations, deciding what to do, etc.

-Each of these inputs' implementations is in the `AiTown.handleInput` method in `convex/game/aiTown.ts`.
-Each implementation method checks invariants and updates game state as desired.
+Each of these inputs' implementation method checks invariants and updates game state as desired.
 For example, the `moveTo` input checks that the player isn't participating in a conversation, throwing an error telling them to leave the conversation first if so, and then updates their pathfinding state with the desired destination.

 ### Simulation